department-of-veterans-affairs/va.gov-team/products/health-care/cerner-integration/snow-ticket-to-OH.md

   -   Affected VA Location: Select specific location.
 If impacting all locations, select any one and include "Impacting all VA locations" in the detailed description field.
   -   Affected Oracle System or Application: Select EHRM Powerchart
   -   EHRM Type: Select Electronic Health Record Modernization
   -   Detailed Description: For FHIR team, include "FHIR error received by VEText service account - please engage FHIR team."
-Also include additiona information about: Impacted Locations, Impacted Appointment Types, Error information, and appropriate Request IDs for FHIR calls.
+Also include additiona information about: Impacted Locations, Impacted Appointment Types, Error information, and appropriate Request IDs for FHIR calls (Pneumonic for FEHR IRC calls: `USVA DC`).
   -   Check the "The device I am looking for is not on the list"
   -   Please enter the Name, EE Number and/or hostname of the affected system: Type "N/A"
   -   Click Submit button (on the right)